NelsonNX/guidebook-nxp-hk/how-we-hire/web-assignment.md

 ### User Requirements

-- Users should be able to do CRUD operations on to-do list records
+- Users should be able to create, view, update and delete records in to-do list
 - You are free to design the UI

 ### Technical Requirements